 Disruptions, uncertainty or volatility in the capital and credit markets may limit the Issuer's ability to refinance maturing liabilities with long-term funding and may increase the cost of such funding.
-The availability to the Issuer of any additional financing it may need will depend upon a variety of factors, such as market conditions, the availability of credit generally and to borrowers in the financial services industry specifically, and the Issuer's financial condition, credit ratings and credit capacity.
-The possibility that customers or lenders could develop a negative perception of the Group's financial prospects if, for example, the Group incurs large losses, experiences significant deposit outflows or if the level of the Group's business activity decreases, could also affect the availability of any additional financing.
+The availability to the Issuer of any additional financing that the Issuer may need will depend upon a variety of factors, such as market conditions, the availability of credit generally and to borrowers in the financial services industry specifically, and the Issuer's financial condition, credit ratings and credit capacity.
+The possibility that customers or lenders could develop a negative perception of the Issuer's financial prospects if, for example, the Issuer incurs large losses, experiences significant deposit outflows or if the level of the Issuer's business activity decreases, could also affect the availability of any additional financing.
+Disruptions in the global banking sector since March 2023, including the announcement of the acquisition of Credit Suisse by UBS and the failure of Silicon Valley Bank and Signature Bank in the United States, have increased counterparty risk in the banking sector (notwithstanding the bank specific challenges faced by these entities) which may lead to a reduction in the Issuer's access to traditional sources of funding or an increase in its cost of funding.